The Signalling Record Society

 What Benefits Do I Get As A Member?

 We will send you all four copies of The Signalling Record issued each year.
-This is a glossy printed A4 illustrated magazine, not a set of duplicated sheets.
-It contains news about the Society's activities plus well researched articles about signalling and signalling people written by our members.
-Each issue is accompanied by a copy of the separate SRS News.
+This is a glossy printed A4 illustrated magazine.
+It contains well researched articles about signalling and signalling people written by our members.
 Also within its pages you will find the Signalling Digest with a round up what is going on currently and in the near future in the signalling world.
+Each issue is accompanied by a copy of the separate SRS News which contains much current information.
 You can download sample articles from past issues of The Signalling Record and a list of contents commencing with issue 1 in 1987.

 If you join towards the end of the year, instead of sending you all the issues for the current calendar year we'll extend your membership to the end of the following calendar year.